+PE212 MOTOR LEARNING

-MOTOR LEARNING F/Odd Years This course provides students with an understanding of the processes that underlie human movement learning.
+This course provides students with an understanding of the processes that underlie human movement learning.
 Students learn how to assess performance and provide effective instruction that optimizes skill acquisition and performance.
 Prerequisites: None

-COMMUNITY HEALTH FOR EDUCATORS
+PE214 COMMUNITY HEALTH FOR EDUCATORS

-This course provides students who are interested in teaching health in the 6-12 setting, an introduction to the various aspects of community health at the local, federal, and international levels.
-This course introduces students to the discipline of community health education and examines the social/political reasons why community health problems continue to exist.
+This course provides students who are interested in teaching health in the 6-12 setting, an introduction to the various aspects of community health at the local, federal, and international This course introduces students to the discipline of levels. community health education and examines the social/political reasons why community health problems continue to exist.
 Students think critically on issues concerning the legislation and financing of health care services as well as view a community's health status as a part of a larger, global community.
-Prerequisites: PE200.
+Prerequisites: HS200.